ericholscher/django-testing-docs/views.rst

 ----------------------------------------

 This is the fourth in a series of Django testing posts.
-Check out the others in my `Testing series`_ if you want to read more.
 Today is the start of a sub-series, which is practical examples.
 This series will be going through each of the different kinds of tests in Django, and showing how to do them.
 I will also try to point out what you want to be doing to make sure you're